 - Refrigerate the diy maple lollipops for 1 hour or more.
 After they harden, they should release easily from the molds, and can be packaged in cellophane lollipop bags.

 Store these no sugar maple lollipops (well, no white sugar) in the refrigerator.
-Like maple syrup, they have a shelf life of up to one year (USDA).
+Like maple syrup, they have a shelf life of at least one year.
 This pure maple candy also freezes well.

 Should maple candy be refrigerated?